University of the East Caloocan: History

 In 1977, Dean Oscar Limlingan of the College of Engineering was appointed officer-in-charge of UE Caloocan.
 Later, he became assistant vice president, then vice president and the first chancellor of UE Caloocan.

 The UE Caloocan grounds have been used for ROTC and CAT instruction since 1986.

 UE Caloocan enhanced its own infrastructure and that of Caloocan with the Tan Yan Kee Academic Building, which was opened in the second semester of the 2003–2004 school year and was inaugurated in December 2003.

-In February 2004, UE Caloocan was honored by the City Government of Caloocan as "One of the Outstanding Institutions of Caloocan" in the field of education.
-The award was given to UE Caloocan "for its invaluable contribution in the field of education towards the realization of our vision of a truly reformed City of Caloocan, revitalizing the historic legacy of our City."

-The Caloocan Campus marked its 67 year in 2021.
-Timed to coincide with Caloocan Day, UE Caloocan Week projected its role as an educational institution serving the youth in the CAMANAVA and neighboring areas.

 At present, UE Caloocan houses the Colleges of Arts and Sciences (CAS), Business Administration (CBA), Fine Arts (CFA) and Engineering (CoE).
 They have counterpart colleges at UE's Manila campus, except for the college of Fine Arts.

 More than 15 programs of UE Caloocan in the colleges of Engineering, Arts and Sciences, and Business Administration were given Level I, II and III accredited status under the Philippine Association of Accredited Schools, Colleges and Universities (PAASCU).